-We are able to estimate local demand heterogeneity through the inclusion of acrossmarket random effects that summarize the consumer heterogeneity important to the application at hand, but remains agnostic about its underlying sources.
-To identify the distribution of the random effects, we appeal to what is commonly viewed as a data problem - zeros shares - as the source of identification.
-We specify micro moments (Petrin 2002, Berry, Levinsohn, and Pakes 2004), based on the fraction of local zeros sales to capture heterogeneity across markets.
-For example, if a product experiences many sales but many local zeros, this suggests the demand for the product is concentrated in a few markets and the preference heterogeneity for that product is high.
+To identify the distribution of the random effects, we appeal to what is commonly viewed as a data problem - zero shares - as the source of identification.
+This is accomplished by modeling the finite multinomial that generates purchases at the local level.
+Our across-market heterogeneity parameters are then chosen to match the model's predictions to a set of micro moments (Petrin 2002, Berry, Levinsohn, and Pakes 2004) that are based on the observed fraction of local zeros sales.
+For example, if a product experiences a large number sales but also many locations with no sale, this would suggest that the demand for this product is concentrated in select markets and the preference heterogeneity for this product is high.
 The design of our micro moments makes use of millions of data points, allowing us to identify a relatively large number of parameters.
-Our method contains the core ideas of Berry (1994) and Berry, Levinsohn, and Pakes (1995), but by modeling the finite multinomial that generates purchases at the local level, the zeros are no longer problematic.